ConstellationHackathon/zeta-dApp/README.md

 **2. User Transaction:**

-To initiate a transaction, users send funds to the provided wallet address and subsequently inform us of the sending wallet address.
+To initiate a transaction, user send funds to the provided address and subsequently fill up the info of the sending wallet address.
 This allows Zeta to connect the user's action with the relevant on-chain smart contract, ensuring a smooth and efficient transaction process.

 **3. On-chain Smart Contract (Price Feed + CCIP):**